WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/gsoc.md

 # Google Summer of Code Project List

-This is a list of projects we are submitting to the Google Summer of Code for 2022
+This is a list of projects we are submitting to the Google Summer of Code for 2022.

+To apply, you can [read our suggestions for applying](gsoc-contributor) to these roles.

 ## BioNix